Jennie547/Learn_JavaScript/README.md

 ### Defining Variables
 Declaring variables is the first step of creating/defining a variable by writing the keyword followed by the variable name.

-Then assigning a value to the variable is the next step.
+Then assigning/initializing the variable is the next step.
 However, when defining a variable to be empty for whatever purpose, it's not assigned to any value.
 Let's examine the keywords used to declare or create variables in JavaScript.

 *let*